 Research

 We study the molecular mechanism of DNA repair by means of live cell imaging, cell biology and molecular genetics techniques in combination with proteomics.
-For our studies, we make use of both mammalian cells as well as the model organism C. elegans.
-We investigate the molecular mechanism of NER and interstrand crosslink repair, by studying the activity and regulation of individual proteins, and by studying how their deficiency leads to disease.
+For our studies, we make use of different model systems, including mammalian cells and organoids, and the model organism C. elegans.
+We investigate the molecular mechanism of NER, transcription-coupled DNA repair and interstrand crosslink repair, by studying the activity and regulation of individual proteins, and by studying how their deficiency leads to disease.
 Furthermore, we study DNA repair organization in vivo, in different cell types of C. elegans, and in the context of chromatin, i.e. by studying how chromatin remodeling factors are involved in DNA repair.
 Also, we study how NER and other DNA repair mechanisms protect cancer cells against chemotherapeutic drugs, with the ultimate goal of being able to improve the efficiency of chemotherapeutics drugs.